simonr89/spectre/README.md

 # Overview
+This README is outdated.

-INVGEN is a program verification tool that parses programs and produces first-order logic problems in TPTP syntax.
+SPECTRE is a program verification tool that parses programs and produces first-order logic problems in TPTP syntax.
 It can be used to generate loop invariants, or to verify that a loop satisfies a given specification, without user-supplied invariants.